 E-mail marketing was once a chaotic spam filled mess with everyone jostling and screaming to get noticed.

-It was hugely overcrowded, and lead to the situation of people avoiding subscribing to email lists due to being bombarded all day.
+It was hugely overcrowded and lead to the situation where people avoided subscribing to email lists due to being bombarded all day.

 As I said earlier, it got so bad the FTC stepped in.

 This caused a lot of true professional marketers to go elsewhere.

 Social media was the destination and huge fortunes were, are, and will be made.

 There is an old saying about the original gold rush days when hordes of people swarmed to California looking to make a fortune from gold mining in the 1800’s.